argoproj/argo-cd/docs/operator-manual/core.md

 case fewer components are installed and yet the main gitops functionality remains operational.

-The diagram below, the Core box, shows the components that will be installed while opting for Argo CD Core:
+In the diagram below, the Core box, shows the components that will be installed while opting for Argo CD Core:

 ![Argo CD Core](../assets/argocd-core-components.png)